nsiccha/monster/README.md

 We can efficiently fit the full Monster model with all diagnostics looking good for nu>=3.
 For nu=2 the divergences do not appear to be removable by lowering the step size.
-Our custom warmup procedure not only automatically provides the "ideal" ODE configuration, it also is considerably faster and computationally more efficient than Stan's regular warmup.
+Our custom warm-up procedure not only automatically provides the "ideal" ODE configuration, it also is considerably faster and computationally more efficient than Stan's regular warm-up.

 Below we discuss a single case in detail, but all other cases are similar.

 ## The case nu=8

-The parallel version of my warmup (employing 6 chains) outperforms the regular warmup (also employing 6 parallel chains) in terms of wall time by a factor of more than 12 with "better" diagnostics and higher Neff.
+The parallel version of my warm-up (employing 6 chains) outperforms the regular warm-up (also employing 6 parallel chains) in terms of wall time by a factor of more than 12 with "better" diagnostics and higher Neff.
-However, as Bob has pointed out, neither my warmup nor the regular warmup can run at peak computational efficiency with 6 chains in parallel on my local hardware
+However, as Bob has pointed out, neither my warm-up nor the regular warm-up can run at peak computational efficiency with 6 chains in parallel on my local hardware
 (a 2020 Dell Precision 5500 running an Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz with 6 cores).
-A fairer comparison (neglecting the parallelizability of my warmup) thus runs just a single chain (for both warmup procedures), which can then exploit computational and memory bandwidth resources at its fullest.
-For this setup we get for warmup+sampling wall times
+A fairer comparison (neglecting the parallelizability of my warm-up) thus runs just a single chain (for both warm-up procedures), which can then exploit computational and memory bandwidth resources at its fullest.
+For this setup we get for warm-up+sampling wall times

-* 45m+19m (my serial warmup),
+* 45m+19m (my serial warm-up),
-* 3h+54m (Stan's warmup)
+* 3h+54m (Stan's warm-up)

 and for "effective" total number of final leapfrog steps per sample

-* 204 (my serial warmup)
+* 204 (my serial warm-up)
-* 733 (Stan's warmup)
+* 733 (Stan's warm-up)

-with better diagnostics and Neff for my warmup.
+with better diagnostics and Neff for my warm-up.

-For my warmup we have to estimate how many "cheaper" leapfrog steps are equivalent to one "final" leapfrog step for my warmup.
+For my warm-up we have to estimate how many "cheaper" leapfrog steps are equivalent to one "final" leapfrog step for my warm-up.
 The cost scales both with the amount of data included and with the number of ODE steps.
 The estimation used appears to be accurate enough, with wall time and effective total number of final leapfrog steps per sample correlating nicely.

-For sake of completeness we also include the same metrics for the parallel version of my warmup with the same number of final samples per chain:
+For sake of completeness we also include the same metrics for the parallel version of my warm-up with the same number of final samples per chain:

-* warmup+sampling wall times: 24m+33m
+* warm-up+sampling wall times: 24m+33m
 * effective total number of final leapfrog steps per sample: 100

 During sampling, the mean number of leapfrog steps were

-* 56 (my serial warmup),
+* 56 (my serial warm-up),
-* 166 (Stan's warmup),
+* 166 (Stan's warm-up),
-* 57 (my parallel warmup).
+* 57 (my parallel warm-up).

-Thus, 1-19/33 = 42%, appears to be a good estimate of the loss of computational efficiency for the parallel run due to the limitations of my local hardware and we could optimistically expect a further reduction of warmup wall time by 42% on a machine/cluster on which all chains could run unperturbed.
+Thus, 1-19/33 = 42%, appears to be a good estimate of the loss of computational efficiency for the parallel run due to the limitations of my local hardware and we could optimistically expect a further reduction of warm-up wall time by 42% on a machine/cluster on which all chains could run unperturbed.
 This would currently give us a speedup of 45/(24*58%) = 323% with 6 chains, which is not ideal but appears acceptable.
-Other parallelization overhead such as communication should be negligible, as the computations are very data efficient (many FLOPs per Mb of data/communication) for the later, more expensive stages of warmup.
+Other parallelization overhead such as communication should be negligible, as the computations are very data efficient (many FLOPs per Mb of data/communication) for the later, more expensive stages of warm-up.

 ### Excessively large figures with too much information